pestefo/ra_recommendator_conrec/README.md

 $$wcfa\_score(a,q) = \sum_{u \in U_q} R_{uq}(u,q) \cdot R_{uu}(a,u)$$

-## Tag Map Based Algorithm
+## Tag Map Based Algorithm (TBMA)

 As there is no previous activity, this approach is content based.
 It makes use of the tags that are associated to users and questions.
-Let $T​$ be the set of all tags defined in ROS Answers, $Q_t​$ the set of all questions tagged under the $t​$ tag, and $T_{uq}​$ the set of all tags that match the user $u​$ and the question $q​$.
+Let $T$ be the set of all tags defined in ROS Answers, $Q_t$ the set of all questions tagged under the $t$ tag, and $T_{uq}$ the set of all tags that match the user $u$ and the question $q$.

 We define the relationship between a user $u$ and a tag $t$ :